extism/docs/docs/quickstart/host-quickstart.md

 ### Documentation

 Congrats!
 You just ran your first Extism plug-in.
-To learn more about what this ruby library can do, see the [rust-sdk README](https://github.com/extism/extism/runtime#readme) and [reference docs](https://docs.rs/extism/latest/extism/).
+To learn more about what this rust library can do, see the [rust-sdk README](https://github.com/extism/extism/runtime#readme) and [reference docs](https://docs.rs/extism/latest/extism/).

 If you're interested in learning how to write a plug-in, see the [plugin quickstart](/docs/quickstart/plugin-quickstart).